CI-CSE/ci-cse.github.io/_people/ilgiz-mustafin/interests.md

-I look forward to collaborating on these and any other challenges of software correctness and help bring the advances in software verification closer to the industry.
+I look forward to collaborating on these and any other challenges of software correctness and help bring the advances in software engineering research closer to the industry.